 - From the navigation menu, select Gateway.

-- From the Select a RADIUS resource text box, select your RADIUS client resource.
+- In the Select a RADIUS resource drop-down list, select your RADIUS client resource.

 - Click Save.